Lipid Metabolism — The Ultimate Info

 Very-low-density Lipoprotein Particle

-So let’s examine what happens to this very-low-density lipoprotein particle.
+So let’s examine what happens to this very low-density lipoprotein particle.
 It contains triglycerides and on top of that cholesterol similar to the chylomicron particle.
 And its fate is very identical, meaning it is processed primarily through the activity of lipoprotein lipase in the adipose tissue and the muscle.

-The fatty tissue and muscle takes it as an energy source or to serve as a storage form of energy.
+The fatty tissue and muscle take it as an energy source or to serve as a storage form of energy.
 Again the particle is removed of most of its triglyceride content, and the particle that forms is no longer called very-low-density lipoprotein but low-density lipoprotein.
 And that low-density lipoprotein is a vital molecule because it is firmly linked with heart disease.

 So now you know how the low-density lipoprotein forms.
 It is created from very low-density lipoprotein as most of the triglycerides remove, and the cholesterol remains part of the molecule.